Yc-Chen/ethereum-study-notes/README.md

 # Ethereum Study Notes

+For online version: <https://yc-chen.github.io/ethereum-study-notes/>.
+But it is best viewed in Obsidian + VSCode.

 ## Why
 A lot of the articles trying to explain how Ethereum works often make me more confused when I want to understand the whole picture or to dive deeper.
 The reasons for that are
 * the use of analogies.
 Analogies are great in explaining one aspect but can put you in the wrong foot for another, e.g. EVM is like a computer on chain but is it really a computer?